kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 ## Wish list:
 - Improve the S meter, at least to show the AD input signal level.
 - The AGC needs to be improved as the audio still saturate at beginnig of strong signal
+- Include RIT (receiver incremental tuning)
+- Reduce the minimum step to change the frequency to 50Hz or less
 - Verify why the switches do not work some times (at least for me)
 - Check the trasmission on all modes
-- Storage the last state to recover it at the nest power up
+- Storage the last state to recover it at the nest power up (SD card?
+Internal Flash needs to stop interrupts)
 - Band selection with setup for each one (correspondence to the filter bands)
 - Tests: reception/transmission SSB...  menus...  switches/debounce...   display appearance